 Having access to an Australian IP address is on the priority list for many people.
 Aussies living abroad may need it to access online banking services.
 Australian residents traversing the globe require an IP address from back home to stay in touch with sporting events like the Australian Open or local television content, such as that provided by Foxtel and 7plus.

 In this guide, we’ll explain some methods of how to obtain an IP address from Australia, including a free method.
 The easiest and quickest way to do that is by using a Virtual Private Network (VPN).
 A VPN encrypts all the traffic flowing to and from your device and routes it via an intermediary server.
 This makes it appear you’re accessing the web from outside your current location.
-Many top-tier VPN companies offer servers in Australia, which means you can be based anywhere in the world and still acquire an Australian IP address.
+Many top-tier VPN companies offer servers in Australia, which means you can be based anywhere globally and still acquire an Australian IP address.

 We provide in-depth analysis on the top VPNs for an Australian IP address, but if you are short of time, here’s a summary list of the best VPNs to get an Australian IP: